-In connection with the accompanying annual report of Sanchez Production Partners LP (the "Company") on Form 10-K for the year ended December 31, 2015 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Charles C. Ward, Chief Financial Officer, Secretary and Treasurer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the accompanying annual report of Sanchez Production Partners LP (the "Partnership") on Form 10-K for the year ended December 31, 2016 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Charles C. Ward, Chief Financial Officer and Secretary of Sanchez Production Partners GP LLC, the general partner of the Partnership, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Partnership.
-/s/ CHARLES C. WARD

-Charles C. Ward

-Chief Financial Officer, Secretary and Treasurer
+/s/ CHARLES C. WARD Charles C. Ward Chief Financial Officer and Secretary of Sanchez Production Partners GP LLC, the general partner of Sanchez Production Partners LP